-Tuxedo cats have a prominent bi-color pattern.
-Their appeal comes from the stark black and white contrast of their coat, combined with the pattern, which is reminiscent of formal wear for men.
-Any combination of the black and white pattern qualifies as a tuxedo, but generally, the body is black and the chest and paws are white.
-Other bicolor cats are not commonly called tuxedo cats and they may be red (orange) and white, or blue (gray) and white.
-Because the term isn't strictly defined, you are free to call your bicolor gray and white cat a tuxedo if he exhibits this pattern.
+Tuxedo cats have a prominent bicolor pattern.
+Their appeal comes from the stark black-and-white contrast of their coat combined with the pattern, which is reminiscent of formal wear for men.
+Any combination of the black-and-white pattern qualifies as a tuxedo, but generally, the body is black and the chest and paws are white.
+Other bicolor cats are not commonly called tuxedo cats and they may be red (orange) and white or blue (gray) and white.
+Because the term isn't strictly defined, you are free to call your bicolor gray-and-white cat a tuxedo if it exhibits this pattern.

-Tuxedo is coloration pattern can occur in many different cat breeds.
-The bicolor pattern is noted in the breed standards for the American shorthair, British Shorthair, Maine Coon, Manx, Norwegian Forest Cat, Scottish Fold, Turkish Angora, and Turkish Van.
+Tuxedo is a coloration pattern can occur in many different cat breeds.
+The bicolor pattern is noted in the breed standards for the American shorthair, British Shorthair, Maine coon, Manx, Norwegian Forest Cat, Scottish fold, Turkish Angora, and Turkish Van.
 It is not allowed in some breed standards.

 The tuxedo pattern is named after the attire human men wear for formal occasions.
-Nothing is so dramatic as seeing a "tuxie," as they are affectionately called, dressed in his best bib and tucker.
+Nothing is so dramatic as seeing a "tuxie," as it is affectionately called, dressed in its best bib and tucker.
 Some tuxies also wear "spats," or white boots.
 Tuxedo cats are truly the gentlemen of cat color patterns.
-Female tuxedo cats are just as common as there no gender conflict here.
+Female tuxedo cats are just as common as there is no gender conflict here.

 Other variations on the tuxedo theme include a white striped nose and the "masked tuxedo," with white around the chin and nose or white tips on the nose.
 Another variation infamously called the "Kitler" features a white "mustache."

 Size: 6 to 16 pounds

-Coat and Color: Black body, white chest, paws may be white.
+Coat and Color: Black body, white chest, and paws may be white.
 There may be white patches on the face.
 They may be longhairs or shorthairs, depending on their breeds.

 Life Expectancy: About 15 years, but possibly more for indoor cats